-E.1 Soil Analysis
+E.1 SOIL ANALYSIS

 Ziplock bags with wet soil are weighed, and a subsample (~20 g) is weighed into a weighing tin.
-This subsample is dried at 110°C for 24 hours and then weighed to determined moisture content.
-The soil remaining in the ziplock bag is transferred to a paper bag and allowed to dry a 65°C for 24 hours and then ground and sieved through a 2 mm sieve.
+This subsample is dried at 110 ° C for 24 hours and then weighed to determined moisture content.
+The soil remaining in the ziplock bag is transferred to a paper bag and allowed to dry a 65 ° C for 24 hours and then ground and sieved through a 2 mm sieve.
 Moisture content is used to determine dry soil mass in the ziplock bag and further to determine bulk density.
 The sieved soil is analyzed for total carbon using the dry combustion method (Kalembasa and Jenkinson, 1973) in a Leco CN analyzer after weighing 0.2400-0.2500 g into a tin foil cup.
 Inorganic carbon is determined using a Pressure Calcimeter (Sherrod et al., 2002) for samples with pH greater than 7.2.
 Soil pH was determined on a 1:1, soil:deionized H2O mixture after a 30-minute equilibration period.
-The organic carbon concentration (OCC)of samples is calculated as the difference between the total carbon and inorganic carbon.
+The organic carbon concentration (OCC) of samples is calculated as the difference between the total carbon and inorganic carbon.

 Note: The presence of inorganic carbon can cause variability in organic carbon concentration to increase.
 In fact, laboratory analysis of samples with 0 to 90% of the total carbon as inorganic carbon showed that the coefficient of variation increases above 20% when the inorganic carbon is greater than 40% of the total carbon (Appendix C).
-Therefore, laboratory replicates will be required for soils in which the inorganic carbon is greater than 40% of the total carbon is greater than 40% of the total carbon service that 40% of the total carbon in order to reduce the variability in organic carbon analysis.
+Therefore, laboratory replicates will be required for soils in which the inorganic carbon is greater than 40 % of the total carbon in order to reduce the variability in organic carbon analysis.